 The democratization of software development isn’t just a cool perk of technological advancement.
 It’s a necessity.
 As software increasingly takes over every industry, the demand for developers continues to grow.
 Software demand is outpacing the speed at which we are producing developers, and there’s a widening gap between the supply and demand of digital skills.
 Despite the cute names the media gives it—ie. the developer drought, the programmer shortage, the battle for tech talent— this is a serious problem.
-By 2020, there will be one million developer job listings and only 400,000 computer science graduates to fill them.
-That’s one million unfilled developer jobs.
+As of 2019 there were “over 920,000 unfilled positions for software engineers in the U.S. alone and only 165,000 potential applicants.”

 Why It’s Time to Start Thinking of Yourself as a Programmer